ssohail1/Proj-4-ictv-viridic/README.md

 2. Download the Virus Metadata Repository from ICTV website: [Virus Metadata Repository 2021](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository)
 3. Run the VMR python script for parsing the ICTV Virus Metadata Repository excel file where output is a csv file
 4. Run the Pandas python script for parsing the ICTV Master Species List excel file where output is a csv file
-5. This csv file will be input to R for retrieval of sequences from NCBI using the rentrez package
+5. These csv files will be input to generating_species_list.R to output a csv file with ICTV species names and accession IDs and a text file with ICTV species names
+6. The output csv file will be input to fullfastadownload.R and text file will be input to accessions.R (_not applicable to sample_data folder_) and two multi-fasta files will be output
+7. The two multi-fasta files will be input to modify_fasta.py to modify headers and output is the database multi-fasta file
-6. BLASTn the user fasta with inhouse database
+8. BLASTn the user fasta with inhouse database
-- Explanation for sampleblastout A and B, such as column information, can be found in terminalblast.txt
+- Explanation for BLAST output can be found in terminalblast.txt
-7. Calculate intergenomic similarity distance from BLAST output
+9. Calculate intergenomic similarity distance from BLAST output
 - Get total nident by removing overlapping HSPs in BLAST output
 - Use total nident and other variables output from BLAST to calculate intergenomic similarity distance
-8. Next Steps:
-    - We can have the class machine run this Rscript in the background with nohup and using the & option
-    - Retrieve the accession ids for all species that yield greater than 0 hits from NCBI searches
-    - Retrieve the fasta sequences by doing a search with all accession ids as input
-    - Parse through the fasta sequence output to only save fasta sequences that start with ">NC_" in the header

 #### Input

 #### Output